Au3C2/GVS/README.md

 * Prepare your LiTS/BraTS Dataset by following step:

-  * Download LiTS/BraTS Dataset to your hardrive
+  * Download LiTS/BraTS Dataset to your harddrive
   * Run ```./utils/nii2npy.py```to split into slices
   * Run ```./utils/split_cases_brats.py``` to split slices into train/val/test set, and it will generrate a text like ```./data/train_brats.txt```
 * Then you can train you model by running ```train_brats.py```